-Smart meters send readings to suppliers via a central network called the Smart Meter Wide Area Network, this doesn't rely on Wi-Fi at all.
+Smart meters send readings to suppliers via a dedicated smart network.
+It doesn't rely on your home Wi-Fi.

 When is Bulb installing smart meters?

-We're installing smart meters across the country throughout 2019 and 2020.
+We're installing smart meters across the country throughout 2020.

 Right now, we're inviting people we think are most likely to have a successful installation.
 This means members in areas with trained engineers and good network coverage.
 As the network coverage increases, we'll be inviting more people.